ineigh/ponyscript/README.md

 For example, if you have a song.mp3 file that you want to use for Bowser's Castle, simply copy it to the bcw folder!

+To create the necessary folders, simply execute ./makefolders.sh.
+If on terminal, make sure to have cd'd properly into the /ponyscript directory! (how to do this is explained in a later step)

 You don't need to copy a file into each of the 32 folders, if you just want to create BRSTMs for Waluigi Stadium, Toad's Factory and Koopa Cape, copy the corresponding files to the rWS, tf and kc folders while the rest remain empty.

 Once you've copied the files you want, you can right click the file ponyscript.sh and execute it if your file explorer allows for that, otherwise follow these steps inside a terminal:

-cd into the ponyscript/ directory
+cd into the ponyscript/ directory:
 $ cd ponyscript/

-Execute the script
+Execute the script:
 $ ./ponyscript.sh

 Simply wait until the script finishes converting all your files into BRSTMs, you'll see a cute pony when it does, afterwards you'll be asked if you want to clean all the folders for every track, I recommend doing this as the script will create the files "onetwo.wav" and "final.wav", so if you don't delete them first you will not be able to create a BRSTM for that track!

 Finally, all of your BRSTMs will be waiting for you inside the "output" folder, you may copy and paste them into your My Stuff folder without having to rename them!

+NOTE: If the scripts are not executable, run:
+$ chmod +x ponyscript.sh makefolders.sh

 -- CONSIDERATIONS --